How Can Individuals Participate?

-Secchi Dip-In Spreadsheet: The folks at Gold Systems/AWQMS have developed a spreadsheet template that can be downloaded, filled in, and returned to NALMS via email.
+Secchi Dip-In Spreadsheet Template: The folks at Gold Systems/AWQMS have developed a spreadsheet template that can be downloaded, filled in, and returned to NALMS via email.
 Check out our how-to video on how to use the template!

 Secchi Dip-In Paper Form: If you prefer the old-fashioned way of entering your data on a paper form, you can download a copy of the paper form here and send it to us via email or regular mail (instructions provided on the form).

 Even for those using the spreadsheet or the app, we recommend also recording your observations on a paper form or in a field notebook.

 Please submit via the app or one of the other methods listed above … but not more than one!

 View the “How to Take a Secchi Depth” video (produced by students!) available on NALMS’ YouTube site.